Email Leaks: Preventing Your Personal Data from Being Exposed

 How Email Leaks Occur?

 Email leaks can happen in various ways.
-Cyberattacks, such as hacking, are a common method, where attackers gain unauthorized access to email accounts.
+Cyberattacks, such as hacking, are common methods for attackers to gain unauthorized access to email accounts.
 Phishing scams, where victims are tricked into revealing login credentials, are another prevalent tactic.

 Additionally, simple human errors, like sending an email to the wrong recipient or leaving an account logged in on a public computer, can also lead to unintended leaks.